-Monetary policymakers on the Federal Open Market Committee (FOMC) raised the federal funds rate at a relatively rapid pace during 2022 via a sequence of rate hikes that began on March 16, 2022.
-The primary reason for this rapid tightening of policy was concern about high inflation and rising inflation expectations.
-Measures of short-term inflation expectations, in particular, had risen through 2021, but medium- and longer-term expectations from surveys of professional forecasters, firms, and consumers had also drifted up (for example, see Hajdini et al. (2022) and Garciga et al. (2023)).
-The mounting concern that inflation was proving long-lived, with the risk of inflation expectations becoming unanchored, led senior Federal Reserve officials to talk openly and, importantly, in advance of FOMC meetings about the "pivot" to a tighter monetary policy stance and the need for higher interest rates.
-While these communications were reflected in rising market-based expectations of the future federal funds rate, it is not clear whether consumers were paying attention or, if they were, how they were reacting to these communications.1 While economists continue to debate the reasons for the rise in inflation and consumers' perspectives on this (for example, see Aidala et al. (2023)), this paper uses the FOMC's policy actions in 2022 to test the extent to which communications around increases in monetary policy rates directly affected consumers' inflation expectations.
+Monetary policymakers on the Federal Open Market Committee (FOMC) raised the federal funds rate at a relatively rapid pace during 2022 via a sequence of rate increases that began on March 16, 2022.
+The primary reason for this rapid tightening of policy was mounting concern that inflation was proving long-lived, with the risk of inflation expectations becoming unanchored.
+This led FOMC participants to talk openly and in advance of FOMC meetings about the pivot to a tighter monetary policy stance and the need for higher interest rates.
+While these communications were reflected in rising market-based expectations of the future federal funds rate, it is not clear whether the consumers comprising the "general public" were paying attention or, if they were, how they were reacting to these communications.

-We start by estimating the causal effects of communicating interest rate hikes on consumers' inflation expectations using five waves of a randomized controlled trial (RCT) conducted via an online survey.
-RCTs have gained prominence in empirical macroeconomics to understand expectations formation; for example, see Armantier et al. (2016), Binder and Rodrigue (2018), and Coibion, Gorodnichenko, and Weber (2022).
-We focus on communicating to consumers in very simple terms the federal funds rate hikes of 2022 and assessing the impact on their inflation expectations.
+This paper estimates the causal effects of communicating interest rate increases on consumers' inflation expectations using five waves of a randomized controlled trial (RCT) conducted via an online survey.
+We focus on communicating to consumers in very simple terms the federal funds rate increases of 2022 and assessing the impact on their inflation expectations.
 We do so by conducting in real time a specially designed set of RCTs immediately following the March, May, June, July, and September 2022 FOMC meetings.
 Each of these meetings resulted in increases to the federal funds rate target.
 Our RCT-based estimates of the average causal effect of communicating these hikes on households' inflation expectations have a wide range.
-We find that providing households with information about the latest interest rate hike reduced their expectations for inflation over the next five years, on average, between 0.17 and 2.18 percentage points, depending on the precise information transmitted.
+We find that providing consumers with information about the latest interest rate hike reduced their expectations for inflation over the next five years, on average, between 0.17 and 2.18 percentage points, depending on the precise information transmitted.